Excerpted from the upcoming October Global Macro Tipping Points at GordonTLong.com

 When participating in the main G20 session, it was clear what the BRICS agenda.
 There focus was the impact of the US monetary "TAPER" direction and the apparent US disregard for the global consequences.
 The BRICS veiled contempt towards US policy was a direct result that since 2008 they have had to fight the hot money flows that accompanied multiple US Quantitative Easing programs, with resulting rise in currencies hurting exports, while FDI artificially pushing up bond prices, creating overdevelopment and inflation pressures.
 Now with the US reversing course the BRICS feel the 'back lash' as money flees, investment stops, currencies plummet and rates rapidly rise.
 Moreover, the BRICS see themselves facing serious economic, social and political problems which they feel are not of their making.
 They see themselves facing a 'no win' decision of:

-"Impose capital controls OR let the Fed run
+"Impose capital controls OR let the Fed run your economy"

 Jackson Hole Summit